The Road Between Us: The Ultimate Rescue

 The Road Between Us: The Ultimate Rescue is a 2025 Canadian documentary film directed by Barry Avrich.
 The film depicts Noam Tibon, a former Israeli general, rescuing his family and others from Hamas during the October 7 attacks.
 It premiered at the Toronto International Film Festival on 10 September 2025, and was released in US and Canada theatres on 3 October.
 The film is distributed by Cineplex in Canada and Forston Consulting in the US.

-The film received mixed reviews from critics, who criticised the narrow scope of the documentary.
-It won the People's Choice Award, Documentary at the TIFF festival in 2025.
+The film received mostly positive reviews from critics and it won the People's Choice Award, Documentary at the TIFF festival in 2025.

 Premise

-The film follows retired Israeli general Noam Tibon's decision on 7 October 2023 to drive down south from Tel Aviv to rescue his son Amir Tibon and his young family from Kibbutz Nahal Oz, near the northern Gaza Strip.
-During Hamas’ attack on Kibbutz Nahal Oz over a quarter of residents were killed or taken hostage.
+The film follows retired Israeli general Noam Tibon's decision on 7 October 2023 to drive down south from Tel Aviv to rescue his son Amir Tibon and his young family from kibbutz Nahal Oz, near the northern Gaza Strip.
+During Hamas’ attack on Nahal Oz over a quarter of residents were killed or taken hostage.
 Amir, his wife, and two small children were hiding in the safe room of their family home hearing the shooting and shouting all around them, including shots taken in their living room.
 At 4 PM in the afternoon, close to twelve hours after they began hiding out, Noam and his wife Gali arrived to save them together with the army and other family members.